 Many families feel overwhelmed when an aging loved one needs care.
 Whether it’s help managing their health, household, finances, or other areas of their lives, families don’t always have the time or knowledge to research resources and make the appropriate decisions.
 Who can help manage such a wide variety of needs?

 An aging life care professional, also referred to as a geriatric care manager, can help their clients and families understand, access, manage, and navigate the often complex world of aging and elder care services.
 They act as guides and advocates, addressing a broad range of issues including the costs, quality, and availability of resources in their communities.
 They are usually educated and experienced in any of several fields related to aging including, nursing, gerontology, social work, or psychology.
+To some, they are so much more than just experts in aging; they become like family members.

 How do you know if you need an aging life care professional?